MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/WHY_MIRRORDNA.md

 | Infrastructure for devs | **Protocol for identity & trust** |
 | Memory only | **Memory + Continuity + Reflection** |

-**Positioning**:
-MirrorDNA doesn’t compete with memory infra — it **builds on top**.
-We integrate memory layers like Mem0 while extending them with **sovereign continuity, glyphic law, and reflective verification**.
+MirrorDNA doesn’t compete with memory infra — it **depends on it** and then extends it with **sovereign continuity, glyphic law, and reflective verification**.
+Memory provides the substrate; reflection enforces the contract for what gets accepted, updated, or rejected.

-**How the Reflection Layer hardens memory inputs**
+### Reflection workflow: ingest → correlate → attest
-1. **Ingest**: capture external memory snapshots with their source identifiers and checksums.
+1. **Ingest** memory payloads along with their declared provenance (source identifiers, submitter glyph, checksum, and session context).
-2. **Correlate**: cross-reference each memory against lineage anchors (glyph IDs, session vault paths, predecessor links).
+2. **Correlate** each payload against lineage anchors: vault paths, predecessor links, glyphic commitments, and any prior receipts touching the same subject.
-3. **Attest**: emit citeable continuity receipts so downstream agents can trust or reject the memory payload.
+3. **Attest** by writing a citeable continuity receipt that either accepts the payload, flags drift, or blocks unverifiable inserts.
+These receipts become tamper-evident checkpoints for downstream agents.

-This loop keeps memory stores honest: reflection surfaces drift, rejects unverifiable inserts, and records validated updates as tamper-evident continuity events.
-Memory becomes reliable infrastructure only when coupled with this reflective protocol.
+Following this loop keeps external memories honest.
+Reflection surfaces drift, rejects unverifiable content, and records validated updates as continuity events.
+Memory becomes durable infrastructure only when the reflection layer keeps the ledger trustworthy.

 ---